Newborn Baby Nurses

 Nurse: To be legally considered a Night Nurse, the person must be an LPN or RN.
 LPN and RN are licensed by the state where they work and must have a minimum amount of continuing education credits every two years to sustain that license.
 Nurses have a college degree specializing in a nursing career.

-Orlando Lactation will select the best baby nurse for your family based on a preliminary interview where we will assess what you are looking for in a nurse, the area of town where you live, and the hours you are requesting.
+We will select the best baby nurse for your family based on a preliminary interview where we will assess what you are looking for in a nurse, the area of town you live in and the hours you need.
+A good fit for everyone is essential to making sure we provide the best service possible.
+Our goal is to assist you in achieving your goals while allowing you to rest and heal.
+There is a non-refundable reservation fee of $350 to hold your spot on our schedule.

-The objective is for mom to rest while the nurse tends to baby.
-This can be accomplished regardless of the baby’s nighttime feeding routine.
-Although we are not sleep trainers, we help establish good sleep patterns.
-The nurse will stay with baby at all times to make sure they are safe.
-Our goal is to help assist you in achieving your goals while allowing you to rest and heal from delivery.
+The objective here is for parents to get some much-needed rest while the nurse tends to baby through the night.
+This can be accomplished regardless of baby’s nighttime feeding routine.
+Although we are not sleep trainers, we can help with establishing good sleep habits by observing sleep patterns and making appropriate suggestions.
+Your baby nurse will stay with your baby at all times – safety is our top priority.

 FAQs about Newborn Baby Nurses and Night Nurses